 We begin each semester with a special event that piques everyone’s interest.
 In 2017, for example, our students visited Yosemite to see the park first-hand.
 Once hooked, they explored the topic from many angles and in the process acquired new skills in science and humanities.

 Students apply these skills in a variety of projects that demonstrate their learning, with a particular emphasis on impacting their wider community.
 For the Yosemite Expedition, students planned, created, and staffed a booth at the Sunnyvale Farmers’ Market and informed visitors about the challenges facing Yosemite and the National Park system.

 Enabling students to practice meaningful self-directed learning, find solutions to problems, and recognize that they are part of a larger community are just a few of our educational goals.
 Self-directed learning leads to lifelong learning.
 It places the responsibility on the individual to initiate and direct the learning process.
 Our Expeditions provide the contextual environment that makes learning exciting and relevant.
 Gifted adolescents crave this kind of agency and find these efforts deeply fulfilling.

 In addition to their Expedition work, students participate in math class daily, where they are grouped according to ability rather than grade.
-Students also have the choice of Art or a World Language (Spanish or Mandarin Chinese), and an extra elective.
+Students also have the choice of Art or Spanish, and an extra elective.
 We provide physical education as well as time in our Imagine Lab Maker Space each week.
 Helios takes learning beyond the classroom with regular fieldwork and camping trips.
 Finally, woven throughout all of these experiences is a customized social-emotional curriculum that helps gifted students manage their intense natures and better understand themselves and others.

 Whether on campus or away from school, our students engage deeply in learning, expressing passion and eagerness to advance their knowledge about themselves and the world around them.